The 75th Emmy Awards: see the full list of winners

 Both Steven Yeun and Ali Wong won the awards for Outstanding Lead Actor/Actress in a Limited Series or Movie for their critically acclaimed Netflix series, Beef.
 Beef also took home the award for Outstanding Limited Or Anthology Series.

+The Bear and Succession walked away as the biggest winners of the night, with The Bear clinching Outstanding Comedy Series, and Succession taking home the award for Outstanding Drama Series.
+The Bear won a total of six awards, while Succession won seven.

-Check back in with NME for the complete list of winners below.
+Check back in with NME for the updated list of winners below.

 Here are all of the winners at the 75th Primetime Emmy Awards: